Sometimes a bad day just happens

 - Catch a train to Herne Bay where staff will help me to catch a train back to Faversham that stops at a platform with a functioning lift.

 Neither option appealed to me.
 I was dog tired and just wanted to get home.
 I persuaded the station staff that with help I can manage to get down the stairs, the travel scoot only weighs 17 kg so its easy to carry down.
 Fifteen minutes later mission accomplished.
-Sometime around six I stagger into the bungalow, absolutely exhausted.
-Sometimes a bad day really does just happen and it was not my fault, just too much anxiety, stress and unexpected problems.
+Sometime around six I stagger into home, absolutely exhausted.
+Sometimes a bad day really does just happen and it’s not my fault.
+Too much anxiety, stress and unexpected problems.
 Put it another way, shit happens.

 August 2025